kaneuffe/RTP-microhack/README.md

 ![image](https://user-images.githubusercontent.com/57151484/115953773-a2c5ab80-a4ed-11eb-8408-c3226cfe9675.png)

-On the Software section, please change the OS image for the Scheduler to the custom image we are going to indicate you.
+On the Software section, please change the OS image for the Scheduler to the custom image we are going to tell you.
 Select custom image and fill in the name of the image.
 Leave the HPC and HTC OS versions as they are.

 ![image](https://user-images.githubusercontent.com/57151484/115953790-cab50f00-a4ed-11eb-915e-762072a7d679.png)

-In the advance networking section, please make sure that only Public Head Node is selected:
+In the advanced networking section, please make sure that only Public Head Node is selected:

 ![image](https://user-images.githubusercontent.com/57151484/115953795-d6083a80-a4ed-11eb-8dea-1e2d25d421d6.png)

 To move to the next page, please click on Next on the below.
 Cloud-init is the industry standard multi-distribution method for cross-platform cloud instance initialization.
 We will use cloud-init to install additional software packages and to disable SElinux.
 SELinux (Security Enhancement for Linux) is not required for this non-production environment.
-We also enable the password authetication on the scheduler node for this micro hack but do recommend to only use ssh private keys instead in a production environment in combination with multi-factor-authenticatin.
+We also enable the password authetication on the scheduler node for this micro hack but do recommend to only use ssh private keys instead in a production environment in combination with multi-factor-authentication.

 This is the cloud-init script we are going to use for the scheduler:

 ```YAML
 #cloud-config